MURDriverless/HuskyControl/husky_mpcc/README.md

 5. `catkin build` and it should work.
 Remember to `source devel/setup.bash` so your terminal can find the new packages.

 ### Issues with package building
+If you run into issues when building packages, it might be because of the external libraries.
+Please replace everything in the External folder with [these](https://drive.google.com/drive/u/1/folders/16xUVZtKH77O1hIqJbc8R4slYYIPgZIeA).

-You may want to try and build the package from scratch, follow these steps.
+If that didn't work, you may want to try and build the package from scratch, follow these steps.
 1. Clone Alex Liniger's MPCC from fullsize branch.
 2. Follow his instructions to build MPCC, verify if it works by running `./MPCC`
 3. Arrange the folders in the ROS template (all files in src, CMakeList.txt is at same level as src)